TomasBencko/power-sorter/docs/prompting-history.md

 # 2025-09-20

+## ✨ [ShellSorting] Add elapsed time tracking and completion time estimation

+Let's please extend the Stats with a value of total time passed and a realistic time estimate for finishing the sorting which would keep updating.
+After sorting is done, only show the total time it took to sort the list.

+---

+# 2025-09-20

 ## 💎 [ShellSorting] Move pair comparisons to front on mobiles

 Please make it so that on mobile devices the pair comparisons goes first (above the list of items)